Disability Fiction

 Buy from Bookshop

-Movies cast magic spells in this unique and darkly humorous thriller set in 1990s Mexico City.
+A 2023 Summer Reading Guide selection: Movies cast magic spells in this unique and darkly humorous thriller set in 1990s Mexico City.
 Montserrat and Tristán are childhood friends who once bonded over classic horror films.
-Now, nearing forty, she’s an under-appreciated sound engineer and he’s a washed-up telenovela star.
+Now, nearing forty, she’s an under-appreciated disabled sound engineer and he’s a washed-up telenovela star.
 When they cross paths with a legendary director, he persuades the two to help him complete an unfinished horror film from the 30s, the script for which was written by a Nazi occultist.
 The director claims that bad luck has plagued everyone who worked on the film, but completing it will break the curse and bring their trio prosperity.
 But instead of luck, their interference unleashes something dark and deadly in Mexico City.
-Surprising, sharp, and smart: this is the scariest book in the 2023 Summer Reading Guide.
+Surprising, sharp, and smart.

 Buy from Amazon Kindle